korningf/arch-ops/cloud-observability-telemetry.md

 # Telemetry

-*OpenTelemetry* (aka OTel) is the name of the game.
-There are no alternatives here - this is a Cloud-Neutral abstraction backed by 95 percent of the major cloud providers, Observability dashboards and suites, telemetry engines, and unified logging frameworks and facades.

 No matter which observaibility suite or combined stackwe choose to use, it will work if we plug-in Otel-compliant collectors and harvesters.
 We currently use a combination of Cisco Splunk, Grafana / Prometheus, and cloud-native suites from Azure and AWS.
 These are all OTel-compliant.